 - 2013: The first annual Harmony in Action Cross-Cultural NonProfits Fair was produced by the Worldview Project.
 The annual event brings together more than 2 dozen internationally oriented cultural and humanitarian organizations in San Diego to meet with the public and join in common purpose with each other.

 - 2014: The Worldview Project Book Club was formed.

-- 2016: (Fall) The Cultures in the Classroom schools program will be launched.
+- 2018: (Fall) The Cultures in the Classroom schools program began development.